-- 84 The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - 85 Thus, it is necessary to show that: - security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions).
+- 88 The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - 89 Thus, it is necessary to show that: - security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions).

-- 86 The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - 87 As required by CC Part 1 (CCMB-2006-09-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - 88 The justification of the additional policy and the additional threat provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.
+90 The selected augmentations from AUG introduce the following security environment aspects:

+- TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - 91 As required by CC Part 1 (CCMB-2009-07-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - 92 The justification of the additional policy and the additional threat provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.

-Assumption, Threat or Organisational Security Objective Notes Security Policy BSI.A.Plat-Appl BSI.OE.Plat-Appl Phase 1 Phase 1 BSI.A.Resp-Appl BSI.OE.Resp-Appl Phase 2-3 BSI.P.Process-TOE BSI.O.Identification BSI.A.Process-Sec-IC BSI.OE.Process-Sec-IC Phase 4-6 BSI.T.Leak-Inherent BSI.O.Leak-Inherent BSI.T.Phys-Probing BSI.O.Phys-Probing BSI.T.Malfunction BSI.O.Malfunction BSI.T.Phys-Manipulation BSI.O.Phys-Manipulation BSI.T.Leak-Forced BSI.O.Leak-Forced BSI.T.Abuse-Func BSI.O.Abuse-Func
+Assumption, Threat or Organisational Security Objective Notes Security Policy BSI.OE.Plat-Appl Phase 1 BSI.A.Plat-Appl Phase 1 BSI.A.Resp-Appl BSI.OE.Resp-Appl Phase 2-3 BSI.P.Process-TOE BSI.O.Identification optional Phase 4 Phase 5-6 BSI.A.Process-Sec-IC BSI.OE.Process-Sec-IC optional Phase 4 BSI.T.Leak-Inherent BSI.O.Leak-Inherent BSI.T.Phys-Probing BSI.O.Phys-Probing BSI.T.Malfunction BSI.O.Malfunction BSI.T.Phys-Manipulation BSI.O.Phys-Manipulation BSI.T.Leak-Forced BSI.O.Leak-Forced BSI.T.Abuse-Func BSI.O.Abuse-Func BSI.T.RND BSI.O.RND AUG1.P.Add-Functions AUG1.O.Add-Functions AUG4.O.Mem Access AUG4.T.Mem-Access

-BSI.O.RND

-AUG1.O.Add-Functions AUG4.O.Mem Access